What is research@AEMC?

 With the rapid pace and scale of the energy transition, connecting with researchers is vital to cultivating a broad and rigorous vision of potential futures that inform a robust policy design.

 research@AEMC seeks to support forward-thinking, evidence-based policy development for Australia’s energy markets by forging meaningful connections between the AEMC and academics engaged in topics critical to our work.
-This collaborative approach not only keeps us informed of cutting-edge research and innovative ideas, but also enables us to shape the research agenda by sharing practical, real-world problems with the academic community.
+This collaborative approach keeps us informed of cutting-edge research and innovative ideas, and enables us to shape the research agenda by sharing real-world problems with the academic community.

 Our Workstreams